 Refinancing your mortgage can help lower your monthly payments and save you money over the life of the loan, but doing so more than once (or many times) could cost you more than you expect.
 Here’s what you need to know about how often you can refinance your mortgage, including what to watch out for.

 How often can you refinance a mortgage?

-However, that may only apply if you’re refinancing with your current lender; you could find a lender that is willing to do the refinance sooner and skirt the six-month rule altogether.
-(Note that if you’re considering a cash-out refinance, the waiting period, in many cases, is firm at six months.)
+However, that might only apply if you’re refinancing with your current lender; you could find a new lender that is willing to do the refinance sooner and skirt the six-month rule altogether.
+Still, if you’re considering a cash-out refinance, the waiting period, in many cases, is firm at six months.

 How much it costs for multiple refinances

-It doesn’t always make sense to keep refinancing your home if interest rates go down or your credit score goes up.
-Just like your first mortgage, a refinance has closing costs.
+It doesn’t always make sense to keep refinancing your home simply because interest rates go down or your credit score goes up.
+Like your first mortgage, a refinance has closing costs.
 Each time you refinance, you’ll have to pay fees, such as for the application, appraisal, credit check, attorney and title search.
 These can vary depending on your area and the lender, though it’s common to pay anywhere from 2 percent to 5 percent of the loan principal.

 Let’s say you have a 30-year fixed mortgage for $240,000 with 5.71 percent interest.
 Your monthly mortgage payment is $1,394, excluding insurance and taxes.

 Fifteen years into your term, your balance is now $168,498.
 Rates have fallen, so you decide to refinance to 3.7 percent and a 15-year loan, cutting your monthly mortgage payment to $1,221 and dropping $31,108 in interest.

 If the closing costs equal 3 percent of the principal, or $5,055, you’d break even in roughly two years.
 However, if you’re charged 5 percent of the principal ($8,425), it’d be four years before you recouped them.